 Occasional gastroesophageal reflux or GERD in children is normal, and it usually resolves after eliminating certain dietary factors.
 This is also called acid reflux, and it causes involuntary backflow of stomach acid into the food pipe (esophagus).
 However, frequent GERD requires medical evaluation to identify the cause.
 If left unmanaged, it may cause complications such as changes in the esophageal cells.

 Read on to know the causes, symptoms, dietary modifications, and natural remedies for acid reflux in children and signs to seek medical care.

 The classic symptoms of acid reflux in children include:

-- Nausea and frequent regurgitation and vomiting almost immediately after eating something
+- Nausea and frequent regurgitationiXThe voluntary or involuntary return of swallowed food back to the mouth from the stomach. and vomiting almost immediately after eating something

 - Pain when you swallow, difficulty swallowing

 - A sour taste in the mouth, especially in the mornings